bruhathisp/dsa_java/List_Problems/Week1.md

 ### 3. Maximum Subarray

-**Problem Statement:** Given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum citeturn0search3.
+**Problem Statement:** Given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum citeturn0search3.

 **Approach:**

 Implement Kadane's Algorithm, which involves iterating through the array and maintaining the current subarray sum and the maximum sum found so far.
-If the current sum becomes negative, reset it to zero, as negative sums do not contribute to the maximum sum.
+If the current sum becomes negative, reset it to zero, as negative sums do not contribute to the maximum sum.

-**Time Complexity:** O(n), where n is the length of `nums`.
+**Time Complexity:** O(n), where n is the length of `nums`.

-**Space Complexity:** O(1), as it uses a constant amount of extra space.
+**Space Complexity:** O(1), as it uses a constant amount of extra space.

 **Java Code:**